BeyondQuality/beyondquality/research/public_speaking.md

 @maaretp: Speakers dinners and the connections in the speaker community: you learn a bit from talks, but you learn tons from other speakers.
 And speakers hang out together.

+@ethfeat: Speaking can be as much about giving back to the community as it is about shaping your own professional journey.

 ### 9. Pedagogical urge / ethical drive

 @sharovatov: I have this ethical belief that if I can make the world a little better by sharing what I know, then I should.

+@ethfeat: People have many reasons for stepping on stage.
+For me, it has always been about sharing what I know and teaching others—there’s a special joy in passing on knowledge.
+On top of that, I’ve always loved being on stage, so speaking is both fun and personally rewarding.

 ### 10. Authentic expression / theatre roots